 Although  is positive, 95% confidence intervals overlap 1.0 indicating that the overall trend is stable.

 Table 6-3 Site occupancy modeling for Peregrine Falcons incorporates the main parameters inherent to metapopulation dynamics (i.e., colonization (γ), and extinction (ε)).
+To investigate covariates linked to occupancy dynamics, we modeled colonization and extinction as a function of NDVI, yearly variation, distance to disturbance, and distance to the nearest occupied against a null model that estimated a single a population level mean for each of the occupancy parameters.